W4RH4WK/crap/slides/techniques_slides.md

 - Which global state does the function touch?
 - Observe the call-graph
-  - Which parts of the program calls this function?
+  - Which parts of the program call this function?
   - Which functions are called by this function?
 - Which layer of abstraction are we on?